JustinLove/ohol-map/notes.md

   - pre-downscale sprites
   - use whole numbers for positions
   - composting mode tricks
+- may not go to time with latest monument
+- other monument reset times
+- optimize monument updates (most time updates will not cross a time that changes anything)
 - biome graphics
-- rift sizes
 - last arc of random oil shows grid placement in final state

 - bookmarking layers
 - sidebar icon toggle
 - map resize handling and sidebar
-- show data for other servers
-  - deselect server
-  - collapse server
 - historical replay
   - Only fetch reasonable amount of data for historical
   - center view on main area?